Author: Natalie Babbitt

 Grade Level Equivalent:

 Guided Reading Level:

-Courage, Bravery, Heroism, Changes and New Experiences, Confronting and Resolving Fears, Honor, Growing Up
+Changes and New Experiences, Magic and Supernatural, Growing Up

 Time drags by for Winnie Foster, an eleven-year-old girl who lives in a house bordering the woods owned by her family.
 Winnie spends her summer days under the watchful eye of her grandmother.
 Most of the time it's too hot to be out in the sun, and when Winnie does actually venture outside, she never goes beyond the fence of the yard.
 But one morning she sneaks away into the woods and there she sees a young man drinking from a mysterious spring of water he uncovers at the base of tree.
 The young man, Jesse Tuck, discovers Winnie watching him.
 So he kidnaps her.